grandch/3dEngine/README.md

 ### Compatibility

-.obj files only, with no texture coordinate (uv).
+.obj files only.
 Files with a number of vertex > 1000 can be slow to load (a few seconds).
 Including materials is useless for now.

 ### Perspectives